-2.3.1 Claims for payment of election expenses, from suppliers, must be received by the third party/other person within 45 days after polling day (i.e., 24 March 2020).
-Claims received after this date cannot be paid by the national agent.
+2.3.1 Claims for payment of election expenses, from suppliers, must be received by the third party/other person within 45 days after polling day (i.e., xxxxxxx 2024).
+Claims received after this date cannot be paid.
 It is an offence to make a payment if the claim is received after the 45 days have elapsed.
 To avoid disputes, it is very important that agents advise their suppliers of this requirement when placing orders for property, goods or services.
 Even though such claims cannot be paid, they are still regarded as election expenses and must be accounted for in the Election Expenses Statement furnished to the Standards Commission.

-2.4 Furnishing an election expenses statement
+2.4 Furnishing an Election Expenses Statement

-- 2.4.1 Shortly after the election, the Standards Commission will send to the third party/other person the necessary forms for completion, namely an election expenses statement/statutory declaration.
+- 2.4.1 Shortly after the election, the Standards Commission will send to the third party/other person the necessary forms for completion, namely an Election Expenses Statement/Statutory Declaration.
 On this statement, the third party/other person must disclose to the Standards Commission details of all expenses incurred and payments made by, or on behalf of, the third party/other person in relation to the election.
 Staff of the Standards Commission Secretariat will be available to assist third parties/other persons in completing the form.
-The completed statement must be received by the Standards Commission within 56 days after polling day (i.e., 4 April 2020) [Section 36(1)(a)]. - 2.4.2 The following must be included on the election expenses statement completed by the third party/other person: - details of all expenses incurred and payments made by the third party/other person [Section 36(1)(a)]; - details of any disputed claims [Section 36(1)(d)]; - details of any late claims for payment (i.e. claims received more than 45 days after polling day which must not be paid) [Section 36(1)(d)]. - 2.4.3 Invoices, receipts or vouchers for every payment of election expenses exceeding €126.97 must be included with the election expenses statement.
-The Standards Commission also reserves the right to request any invoice, receipt or voucher for an item of expenditure valued at less than €126.97 appearing in an election expenses statement or a record of minor expenses [Section 31(9)]. - 2.4.4 Minor omissions or errors found by the Standards Commission in an election expenses statement will be notified to the person who furnished the statement.
-If requested to amend his/her election expenses statement, the person must do so within 14 days [Section 4(2)]. - 2.4.5 The Standards Commission can request additional information in relation to an election expenses statement.
-Where such additional information is requested, it must be provided in a form determined by the Standards Commission and may have to be accompanied by a statutory declaration [Section 36(2A)]. - 2.4.6 The election expenses statement and statutory declaration will be laid by the Standards Commission before both Houses of the Oireachtas [Section 37(1)] and will be made available to the public for inspection and copying [Section 73].
+The completed statement must be received by the Standards Commission within 56 days after polling day (i.e., xxxxxx 2024) [Section 36(1)(a)]. - 2.4.2 The following must be included on the Election Expenses Statement completed by the third party/other person: - details of all expenses incurred and payments made by the third party/other person [Section 36(1)(a)]; - details of any disputed claims [Section 36(1)(d)]; - details of any late claims for payment (i.e. claims received more than 45 days after polling day which must not be paid) [Section 36(1)(d)]. - 2.4.3 Invoices, receipts or vouchers for every payment of election expenses exceeding €126.97 must be included with the Election Expenses Statement.
+The Standards Commission also reserves the right to request any invoice, receipt or voucher for an item of expenditure valued at less than €126.97 appearing in an Election Expenses Statement or a record of minor expenses [Section 31(9)]. - 2.4.4 Minor omissions or errors found by the Standards Commission in an Election Expenses Statement will be notified to the person who furnished the statement.
+If requested to amend his/her Election Expenses Statement, the person must do so within 14 days [Section 4(2)]. - 2.4.5 The Standards Commission can request additional information in relation to an Election Expenses Statement.
+Where such additional information is requested, it must be provided in a form determined by the Standards Commission and may have to be accompanied by a Statutory Declaration [Section 36(2A)]. - 2.4.6 The Election Expenses Statement and Statutory Declaration will be laid by the Standards Commission before both Houses of the Oireachtas [Section 37(1)] once the Standards Commission has completed its review and will be made available to the public for inspection and copying [Section 73] once the documents are laid before the Houses.
 Summary details of the expenditure incurred will also be included in a report to the Chairman of Dáil Éireann [Section 4(1)] and will be published on the website of the Standards Commission.